LinaQiu/EECE571J-MobileAppAnalysis/AWS_Ubuntu_DroidSafe/Droidsafe-Config.md

 -noptaresult                      Do not translate PTA result for eclipse plugin.
 (If has noptaresult, then set ptaresult=false.
 If ptaresults=true, then generate pta result for eclipse plugin; default(ptaresult): true)

 -norcfg                           Do not organize results by triggering event.
-Does not produce eclipse files. (spec.html) (If has nor cfg, then set createRCFG=false.
+Does not produce eclipse files. (spec.html) (If has no rcfg, then set createRCFG=false.
 By default, createRCFG=true.)

 -noreports                        Do not generate indicator reports.
 (If has foreparts, then set produceReports=false.
 If produceReports=true, then Produce indicator reports (the CollaspedCallGraph, AllEntryPointCallTree, IPCEntryPointCallTree, ICCEntryPointCallTree, ICCMap, UnresolvedICC, SensitiveSources, SourceCallTree, ObjectMethodOverrideContracts, CatchBlocks); default (produceReports): true)